ibbles/LearningUnrealEngine/Niagara.md

 - Ribbon Renderer:
 - Light Renderer:

+An Emitter can have multiple renderers.

+The Dynamic Parameter Material node is used to communicate per-particle data from the particle system to the Material.
+Dynamic parameter values are set in Niagara with the Dynamic Material Parameters module.
+There are four Dynamic Parameter slots and each slot holds four channels.
+The slot index to use must match the Details > Param Names > Parameter Index property of the Dynamic Parameter node in the Material.

+(
+Is this false?
+There are Dynamic Parameters bindings in the rendering modules where we bind each Dynamic Parameter to a Particle attribute.
+)

 ### Sprite Renderer

+Sprite particles are quads that are always facing the camera.
 The Sprite Renderer renders camera facing quads.
+They are rendering with the same (almost) kinds of materials as any mesh.

 The sprite rotation is in degrees, but there is a dynamic input that converts a `[0..1]` float to degrees.

 The Material used by the Sprint Renderer may use texture sampling.